google/WebFundamentals/src/content/en/tools/lighthouse/audits/first-meaningful-paint.md

 [Optimizing the Critical Rendering Path](/web/fundamentals/performance/critical-rendering-path/) is particularly helpful towards achieving a faster First Meaningful Paint.

+### Tracking FMP in the real world {: #RUM }

+[hero]: /web/fundamentals/performance/user-centric-performance-metrics#tracking_fmp_using_hero_elements
+[RUM]: /web/fundamentals/performance/navigation-and-resource-timing/
+[UT]: /web/tools/lighthouse/audits/user-timing

+To measure when FMP actually occurs on your users' devices, see [Tracking FMP using hero elements][hero].

+See [Assessing Loading Performance in Real Life with Navigation and Resource Timing][RUM] for more on collecting real-user metrics with the User Timing API.
+The [User Timing Marks and Measures][UT] Lighthouse audit enables you to see User Timing data in your report.

 ## More information {: #more-info }